SoftUni-Internal/interactive-content/EN/08-Validation-And-Error-Handling/01-Validation.md

 But if it is **incorrect**, we need to return an appropriate message.

-In **web development**, data validation is performed by taking user input, usually from a form, and then comparing a valid model, or schema.
+In **web development**, data validation is performed by taking user input, usually from a form, and then comparing it to a valid model, or schema.

 [/slide]